LISTEN TO THIS ARTICLE

 The Protocol Explosion and What It Means for Monitoring

-Four new agent communication protocols launched in the last six months: Model Context Protocol (MCP), Agent2Agent (A2A), Agora, and Agent Network Protocol (ANP).
-A security analysis paper compared all four and found wildly inconsistent approaches to logging, authentication, and introspection.
+Four agent communication protocols have emerged in the agent ecosystem: Model Context Protocol (MCP), Agent2Agent (A2A), Agora, and Agent Network Protocol (ANP).
+A security analysis paper developed a structured threat modeling framework comparing all four and identified twelve protocol-level risks across their creation, operation, and maintenance phases.

 This is what early-stage technology environments look like.
-Every protocol designer thinks observability is important, so they include some hooks, but nobody has consensus on what "observability for agents" even means.
+Every protocol designer approaches security differently, but nobody has consensus on what "observability for agents" even means.
 The result is fragmentation.
 If you're running agents that communicate via multiple protocols, you need multiple monitoring solutions.

-The security analysis found that all four protocols are vulnerable to resource exhaustion attacks where one agent floods another with expensive tool requests.
-The attacks are trivial to execute and hard to detect without protocol-level monitoring that tracks request rates per agent pair.
+The security analysis found that MCP and A2A are vulnerable to context explosion and resource exhaustion attacks where one agent floods another with expensive requests.
+These attacks are hard to detect without protocol-level monitoring that tracks request rates per agent pair.
 None of the protocols ship with this monitoring.
 You have to build it.

 The fragmentation problem compounds as these protocols gain adoption.
 An agent system using MCP for tool calls, A2A for inter-agent messaging, and ANP for external API access needs three separate observability stacks.
 Each stack has its own data format, query language, and visualization tools.
 Correlating events across protocols requires yet another layer of custom integration.

-The research team that analyzed these protocols suggested a minimal observability standard: every protocol should emit structured events with trace IDs, timestamps, agent identifiers, and resource costs.
-Simple.
-But two years into the agent protocol explosion, we still don't have it.
+The lack of a minimal observability standard across these protocols is telling.
+Ideally, every protocol would emit structured events with trace IDs, timestamps, agent identifiers, and resource costs.
+Simple in concept.
+But as the agent protocol ecosystem matures, we still don't have it.

 What Production Actually Looks Like